-Underwriting risk is the most material risk for the Group.
-It represents the uncertainty in the profitability of business written due to variability in premium rates as well as the value and timing of claims - this can impact historic (reserve risk) as well as future exposures (pricing and catastrophe).
+Underwriting Risk represents the uncertainty in the profitability of the business written due to variability in premium rates as well as the value and timing of claims - this can impact historic (reserve risk) as well as future exposures (pricing and catastrophe).

-We operate in a highly competitive pricing environment and are currently facing into heightened underwriting risks due to the inflationary impacts from the wider economy; the uncertainty on longer term impacts from the FCA General Insurance Pricing Practices ('GIPP') (2021) and the Civil Liability Act (2020); and potential shifts in customer behaviour as they adapt to the heightened cost of living.
+We operate in a highly competitive pricing environment and continue to face into heightened underwriting risks due to the inflationary impacts from the wider economy; the uncertainty on longer term impacts from the FCA General Insurance Pricing Practices (FCA GIPP) (2021) the Civil Liability Act (2020); changes to tariff and Judicial College Guideline awards for bodily injury (2024); and potential shifts in customer behaviour as they adapt to the heightened cost of living.

 - Pricing risk

-- Reserving risk
+- · Reserving risk

 - Catastrophe risk

-- Reinsurance protects the business from individual large losses, catastrophe events, adverse reserve development and adverse loss ratio movement. - We operate continuous monitoring of the external environment to understand and react to the changing market dynamics. - Claims management processes are designed to ensure that there is strong customer service, management of claims costs and management information to understand claims trends. - Financial and risk monitoring processes ensure our business profile remains within risk appetite. - A cautious approach to Reserving Risk means we hold a margin above the actuarial best estimate.
-In addition, independent external actuaries assess the adequacy of the Group's reserves.
+- Our reinsurance programme protects the business from individual large losses, catastrophe events, adverse reserve development and adverse loss ratio movement. - Claims management processes are designed to contain claims leakage and feedback claims trends whilst providing strong customer service. - A risk adjustment is held above the Actuarial Best Estimate under IFRS17.
+In addition, independent external actuaries assess the adequacy of the Group's reserving assumptions.